-At June 30, 2019 and 2018, we had an unsecured credit facility ("Facility") under which we could borrow, on a revolving credit basis, up to a maximum of \$150 million at any one time, with potential to expand the total credit availability to \$225 million subject to us obtaining consent of the issuing banks and certain other conditions.
-The Facility expires on April 8, 2021, and all outstanding amounts are then due and payable.
-Interest is variable based upon formulas tied to LIBOR or an alternative base rate defined in the Facility, at our option.
+The New Credit Facility provides that we may borrow, on a revolving credit basis, up to a maximum of \$150 million at any one time, with potential to expand the total credit availability to \$225 million based on consent of the issuing banks and certain other conditions.
+The New Credit Facility expires on March 19, 2025, and all outstanding amounts are then due and payable.
+Interest is variable based upon formulas tied to LIBOR or an alternate base rate defined in the New Credit Facility.
+In the event that LIBOR becomes unavailable or is no longer deemed an appropriate reference rate, the New Credit Facility allows for the use of a benchmark replacement rate.
 We must also pay facility fees that are tied to our then-applicable consolidated leverage ratio.
 Loans may be used for general corporate purposes.
-Due to the nature of its terms, when we have outstanding borrowings under the Facility, they will be classified as long-term debt.
+Due to the nature of its terms, when we have outstanding borrowings under the New Credit Facility, they will be classified as long-term debt.